Alibaba : China listing frenzy in U.S. set to be boosted by Didi IPO | MarketScreener

 The level of equity capital markets (ECM) activity across Asia so far this year, following a record 2020, has surprised dealmakers.

-There has been $250.6 billion worth of equity capital market deals in Asia Pacific, including Japan, in the first half of 2021, up 70.7% compared to the same time last year, Refinitiv data showed.
+There has been $250.6 billion worth of equity capital market deals in the Asia Pacific, including Japan, in the first half of 2021, up 70.7% compared with the same time last year, Refinitiv data showed.

 "On the back of a global recovery, we expected to see a sustained level of activity, but we didn't foresee activity up 90% year-on-year," said Alex Abagian, Co-Head of Asia Pacific ECM at Morgan Stanley, using a figure that excludes Japan and China A-shares.